 Detroit is known for putting the world on wheels and the Motown sound.
 Today the Motor City has a burgeoning entrepreneurial sector, a vibrant local food scene, a scenic riverfront, music, and one of the best art collections in the country.

 Just 40 miles away, Detroit offers an array of activities all within easy reach from Ann Arbor via I-94 or M-14.
 From there you can venture downtown, to Midtown, or one of the city’s neighborhoods where you’ll find great entertainment and sites of historical and cultural significance.
 Detroit’s amenities are nationally recognized.
 It’s been named one of Zagat's 26 Hottest Food Cities and USA Today readers named Detroit the nation’s Best Sports City.
 Its signature art collection at the Detroit Institute of Arts is one of the 21 must-see art museums, according to Fodor’s.

 Michigan Ross has longstanding ties with the city of Detroit.
 For example, for more than 20 years the school has hosted community service projects in Detroit as part of the onboarding of new students.
-In recent years, the Impact Challenge through the Sanger Leadership Center challenged MBA students to develop business ideas to make a positive difference in Detroit.
 The Detroit Revitalization and Business Initiative connects students with the Detroit Business Landscape while a Social Impact Challenge tasked student teams with developing plans to solve a pressing issue in the city.
 MAcc students ventured to Cornerstone School to teach students there about financial literacy.
 Ross also hosts events in Detroit, such as #ROSSTALKS and the annual Revitalization and Business conference.
 When in Detroit, you also can visit the U-M Detroit Center.

 No. 3 Next Hot Food City